Wednesday, August 31, 2022

 Mr. Vance was raised in Middletown, Ohio, a now-decaying steel town filled with Kentucky transplants, which at one point included his Mamaw and Papaw — in newscaster English, that’s grandma and grandpa — who moved there shortly after World War II.
 Though the couple eventually managed to achieve the material comforts of a middle-class life (house, car), they brought their Appalachian values and habits with them.
 Some were wonderfully positive, like loyalty and love of country.
 But others, like a tendency toward violence and verbal abuse, were inimical to family life.

 Just to emphasize this point, J.D.
-Vance was born in the suburbs and never liver in rural America (no, summer vacations don't count).
+Vance was born in the suburbs and never lived in rural America (no, summer vacations don't count).
 His mother was born in those same suburbs.
 Middletown is a lower middle-class suburb located between Cincinnati and Dayton.
 While hardly prosperous, it is better off than some of the surrounding area, For instance, the percent of the population below the poverty line in 2020 (back when Vance was living there) was around 9%, roughly half that of nearby Dayton.

 As for violence being inimical to family life, Vance is on the record as saying women should stay with abusive husbands for the sake of the children, so maybe that's more his thing.